fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 on quite different platforms.
 Although using mobile banking applications for payments is very popular in some countries, _these systems are still only working on a national level_.
-While Apple & Google Pay are not limited to national borders they 1) are not identical 2) only support card networks.
+While Apple & Google Pay are not limited to national borders they 1) are not interoperable 2) only support card networks.
 ## FIDO to rescue?
 Banks are understandably reluctant taking on yet another system that "does the same thing".
 There are though a few things that _could_ change the picture: